Powell: Fed's inflation fight could bring 'pain,' job losses - NewsBreak

 Powell: Fed's inflation fight could bring 'pain,' job losses

-JACKSON HOLE, Wyoming (AP) — Federal Reserve Chair Jerome Powell delivered a stark message Friday: The Fed is determined to fight inflation with more sharp interest rate hikes, which will likely cause pain for Americans in the form of a weaker economy and job losses.
+JACKSON HOLE, Wyoming — (AP) — Federal Reserve Chair Jerome Powell delivered a stark warning Friday about the Fed's determination to fight inflation with more sharp interest rate hikes: It will likely cause pain for Americans in the form of a weaker economy and job losses.

+The message landed with a thud on Wall Street, sending the Dow Jones Industrial Average down more than 1,000 points for the day.

 “These are the unfortunate costs of reducing inflation,” Powell said in a high-profile speech at the Fed's annual economic symposium in Jackson Hole.
 “But a failure to restore price stability would mean far greater pain.”